Happening-Community/requests-and-offers/documentation/zomes/users.md

 Creates a new user profile.

-This function creates a new user entry, adds it to the "users" path, links it to the creating agent with a link type of `MyUser`, and creates a status record linked to the user with the `UserStatus` link type.
+This function creates a new user entry, adds it to the `users` path with a `AllUsers` link, make a link from the agent to the new user with a `MyUser` link, create a link from the created user to the agent with a `UserAgents` link and creates a status record linked from the user with the `UserStatus` link type.

 Returns an error if:
 - The agent already has a user profile